kenjindomini/pancake_project/README.md

     * Currently restricted to ascending or descending sort of the name column while a sustainable solution is being researched for the API layer.
 * All calls were broken out in to individual functions so that the site would not need to be recompiled in order to test each API call.
 * Added a single call to handle getting sorted users, it determines if we are ascending or descending and calls the correct function.
+* Added CSS to force the links to behave like links
+    * Set color to blue
+    * Set cursor to pointer or hand (to cover all browsers) added cursor: hand to .header .cell:hover as well.
+    * Set text decoration to overline underline to make it stand out.
+* Put pagination links in a div and floated it right.
+* Modified CSS to alternate background color of table rows.

 ### WIP
 * Adding a call route "sortedUsers" that will allow granular control over which column the client wants the data presorted by.